 Errors often occur due to incorrect input from the user.
-For example, the user might make the mistake of attempting to ask the computer to divide a number by zero which will definitely causes system error.
-Another example is the user might enter a text (string) to a box that is designed to handle only numeric values such as the weight of a person, the computer will not be able to perform arithmetic calculation for text therefore will create an error.
+For example, the user might make the mistake of attempting to ask the computer to divide a number by zero which will definitely cause a system error.
+Another example is the user might enter a text (string) to a box that is designed to handle only numeric values such as the weight of a person, the computer will not be able to perform an arithmetic calculation for text, therefore will create an error.
 These errors are known as synchronous errors.

 Therefore a good programmer should be more alert to the parts of the program that could trigger errors and should write errors handling code to help the user in managing the errors.
 Writing errors handling code should be considered a good practice for Visual Basic programmers, so do not try to finish a program fast by omitting the errors handling code.
 However, there should not be too many errors handling code in the program as it creates problems for the programmer to maintain and troubleshoot the program later.

 We shall now learn how to write errors handling code in Visual Basic.
 The syntax for errors handling is